 As far as documentation is concerned, you will need the used vehicle’s Original Certificate of Title.
 In addition, you will also need either a certified copy of the title, or you will need two complete copies.

 Once U.S. customs has taken possession of your vehicle and documentation, they will do two things.
 First, they will inspect the vehicle to ensure that nothing illegal has been stowed away.
 Second, they will verify your documentation, checking to see that it accurately reflects the vehicle you’ve submitted.
-Provided everything checks out, the vehicle will be cleared and then sent on its way to Mexico.
+Provided everything checks out, the vehicle is cleared and sent to Mexico.

 To answer any additional questions you might have about clearing a used vehicle through customs, please consult this guide put together by U.S. Customs and Border Security.